fulcro-community/awesome-fulcro/README.md

 * [Fulcro 3 tutorials (video)](https://www.youtube.com/playlist?list=PLVi9lDx-4C_T7jkihlQflyqGqU4xVtsfi) indispensable!
    * Alex Eeberts [Fulcro Video Notes](https://github.com/aeberts/fulcro-notes-public) provide a detailed table of contents for the videos, with links to the corresponding sections
 * [All Tony Kay's videos](https://www.youtube.com/c/TonyKayNW/videos)
+  * [Grokking Fulcro series](https://www.youtube.com/playlist?list=PLVi9lDx-4C_TBRiHfjnjXaK2J3BIUDPnf) - The intended audience of this video series is anyone with a basic understanding of Javascript and Clojurescript that wishes to know more about how Fulcro works.
+I do not assume a ton of prior knowledge about Fulcro itself, yet I think even most seasoned Fulcro developers will learn something from every video.
+Focus: Explain the lower-level details of React and Fulcro in the context of Clojurescript.
+Help developers gain an understanding of the core APIs of Fulcro.
+Cover the approaches to designing common things in Fulcro so you can apply those patterns in your own applications.
+Reveal some of the superpowers of Clojurescript for people that do not know it well.
 * [Fulcro RAD Developer’s Guide](https://book.fulcrologic.com/RAD.html)
 * [Pathom v2](https://blog.wsscode.com/pathom/v2/pathom/2.2.0/introduction.html)
 * 2020 podcast series on Fulcro and Pathom is also a very valuable resource, full of insights and valuable reasoning